 The landscape between these places can only be termed as beautiful.
 This is where you will notice how colorful and pretty can the mountains be, even the barren and rocky ones.

 The road between Upshi and Leh runs through a populated region at several places and is also a bit narrow.
 Please drive very carefully and do not speed up because you were wanting to end the journey as soon as possible.
 Because of the traffic and the fact that there are houses on both sides of the road, this is termed as an accident-prone area.

 In between, you will also cross the village of Karu.
 There is a petrol pump here in case you were running low on gas.
 A road bifurcates on the right side in Karu that goes to Chang La Pass and Pangong Tso Lake.
 But once again, you will need permits to go that way that you will need to get from Leh.

 Manali Leh Highway Road Conditions

 Contrary to common belief, Manali Leh Highway usually remains in a good condition except for the time when it has just been declared open.
-There are of course several bad patches in between; water crossings you will need to cross; and several badly broken dirt trails; but overall condition of the road is not as bad as everyone perceives it to be.
-Extremely bad sections of the road will mostly be around Rohtang Top and near Tanglang La.
-For rest of the journey, it will be a mix of smooth, good, Ok and Bad.
+There are of course several bad patches in between, water crossings you will need to cross, and several badly broken dirt trails.

 Manali to Leh By Bus

-If you are however planning to travel by Bus, then there are two options available.
-You can either board the HPTDC luxury bus or the ordinary HRTC Bus.
-Both of these however cover the journey in two days with a night halt at Keylong.
-If you are coming from Delhi, then you can board a Bus from Delhi itself.
-Please read through the following two posts for more information on the bus service.
+If you are however planning to travel by Bus, then there are three options available.
+You can either board the HPTDC luxury bus from Manali or the ordinary HRTC Bus from either Manali or Delhi.

 Manali to Leh by Shared or Private Taxi